 Dangerous Drivers in Los Angeles County

 Driver negligence is one of the most common causes of pedestrian accidents in Los Angeles.
-Examples of driver negligence that can result in a Los Angeles pedestrian accident include:
+Examples of driver negligence that can result in pedestrian accidents to occur include:

 Dangerous drivers are not the only reason why walking in Los Angeles is dangerous.
 Los Angeles is a large city that has many areas that are poorly designed and maintained.
 Potentially dangerous intersections may have: